Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 How do you know you’ve completed the essay in full?
 Did you even talk about the correct issues?
 Are the graders going to give you the points?
 Are they even going to read your prose?!

 You’d love to start practicing essays but feel like you just haven’t learned enough law yet.
-It’s overwhelming to even begin from scratch.
+It’s overwhelming to even begin.

-If you’re a bar taker struggling with coming up with what to write, essays are the bane of your existence.
+At least the answer is right there in MBE questions… If you’re a bar taker struggling with coming up with what to write, essays are the bane of your existence.
 Your rambling paragraphs start to blur.
-There’s just so much to know (or so you think) and say.

 Let’s breathe.
 We can simplify the essays and make them less scary…